sipb/homeworld/docs/deploy.md

 ## Setting up the supervisor node

-Set up the keysystem:

-    $ spire seq keysystem

-Set up SSH:
+Set up the keysystem and SSH:

-      # if this fails, you might need to make sure you don't have any stale kerberos tickets
-    $ spire seq ssh
+    $ spire seq supervisor
-      # (this command includes the automatic execution of `spire access ssh`)

 ## Set up each node's operating system